Chef Susan Feniger ’77, Bringing Mexican Food to the Masses

-Susan Feniger is the co-chef and co-owner of the Border Grill empire in collaboration with longtime business partner Mary Sue Milliken, with three locations in the Los Angeles area, two in Las Vegas, and two very busy Border Grill Food trucks.
-She is a prolific cookbook writer with eight titles in publication.
+Susan Feniger is the co-chef and co-owner of the Border Grill empire in collaboration with longtime business partner Mary Sue Milliken, with three locations in the Los Angeles area, one in Las Vegas, and one very busy Border Grill Food truck.
+She is a prolific cookbook writer with six titles in publication.
 Her latest book, Susan Feniger’s Street Food: Irresistibly Crispy, Creamy, Crunchy, Spicy, Sticky, Sweet Recipes, debuted in 2012.

 Susan grew up in Ottawa Hills, OH.
 “I was totally inspired by my mom,” says Susan.
 “She’s a fantastic cook and makes wonderful brisket, noodle pudding, and homemade fudge.”
 While studying business and economics at Pitzer College, Susan worked at the school cafeteria.
 Her supervisor, a former Army cook, recognized Susan’s affinity for the kitchen and suggested culinary school.
 She convinced her economics professor to let her complete her degree by doing an independent study at The Culinary Institute of America and never looked back.